UKCloud/documentation/articles/other/other-ref-browsers.md

 ## Browser requirements

-To get the best interaction with the UKCloud platform, it's important to use a browser that is compatible with all aspects of the services with which you interact.
+To get the best interaction with the UKCloud platform, it's important to use a browser that's compatible with all aspects of the services with which you interact.

 ### UKCloud for VMware